 However, as you may know, not all snacks are innately healthy and balanced.
 And that especially goes for pre-packaged snacks, which can be loaded with enough sugar and sodium to bring your energy level to a screeching halt.
-If one of your goals this new year is to have a healthier 2020, finding a truly healthy daily snack can make that resolution all the more possible, in addition to brightening your day with a dose of tasty nutrients.
-Because hey, just because something is healthy doesn't mean it shouldn't taste great.
+So whether you’re packing snacks to take to the beach, or still stuck inside trying to curb your boredom-induced hunger, it’s time to switch to some healthy options to brightening your day with a dose of tasty nutrients.
+Because hey, just because something is healthy doesn’t mean it shouldn’t taste great.

 So, what constitutes a good, healthy snack?
 “Ideally, snacks should be minimally processed, with either protein or fat paired with a carbohydrate,” Brittany Modell, founder of Brittany Modell Nutrition and Wellness, says.
 Protein, fat and fiber are the keys to feeling satiated, says Monica Auslander Moreno, founder of Essence Nutrition, but many snacks on the market lean heavy on carbs, which, without other nutrients, can leave you even more hungry than when you started.

 When you’re browsing through endless snack options, there are few criteria to keep in mind.
 Start by reading the snacks’ ingredients.
 The fewer, the better.